lucee/lucee-docs/docs/04.guides/06.extensions/02.extension-websocket/page.md

 ### sendGatewayMessage ###

-The gateway is running into your applications and can be invoked as any other other gateway by id using the SendGatewayFunction:
+The gateway is running into your applications and can be invoked as any other gateway by id using the SendGatewayFunction:

 ```lucee
 sendGatewayMessage(String id,Struct data);